sparktsang/sparktsang.github.io/_posts/invaders.md

 But the performance was unnecessary.
 "They have moved out of the room," Film informed me, his tone professional but calm.
 A genuine smile of relief broke across my face.
 I gave him a double thumbs-up.
 Thank you.

-I walked slowly towards the dorm, savoring the small victory.
+I walked slowly towards the dorm, savouring the small victory.
 Suddenly, Film almost ran past me, murmuring an apology.
 He was heading into *my* room.
 The two invaders' beds had been cleared, but one of them was still there—the one with the "serial killer" eyes.
 Film was confronting him.
 The man was complaining about not having a key.
 Film insisted one had been given.
 I didn't pay much attention; they were gone, that's all that mattered.

 But then I saw it.
 The door to our room was broken.
 The edge near the handle had been split vertically, not completely, but enough to be folded inwards.
 The man's story, I now understood, was that he had broken it because he couldn't get in.